AureCor/Cortese_et_al_2024/README.md

 # Cortese_et_al_2024

-This repo contains the data and code required to reproduce the main figures presented in Cortese et al., 2024.
+This repo contains the summarised source data (SourceData) and code (SourceCode) to reproduce the main figures presented in Cortese et al., 2024.
 "Time-dependent neural arbitration between cue associative and episodic fear memories".

-Summarised data and code to reproduce the main figures are available in the folders 'SourceData' and 'SourceCode'.

 The SLR toolbox (Yamashita et al. 2008, Miyawaki et al. 2008) was used for building machine learning decoders of fMRI data.
 The toolbox is available at https://bicr.atr.jp/~oyamashi/SLR_WEB.html